Max out your social media and privacy

 OnGuard Online provides good advice on safe social networking.

 For parents, there’s the new Connect Safely Forum.
-Post your concerns, share your concerns, and ask other parents questions about their experiences with social networking sites — many other parents share your concerns and may have insight for you if you are worried about your child’s online socializing and media uploading.
+Post your concerns and ask other parents questions about their experiences with social media — many other parents share your concerns and may have insight for you. if you are worried about your child’s online socializing and media uploading.

 New social media policy lets NYPD cops troll Facebook under fake names!

 Initially reported by NY Daily News, NYC Police Commissioner Raymond Kelly has issued a memo that essentially allows officers to register fake accounts on social media sites, so long as they do so using a department-issued laptop and wireless card (which can’t be traced back to the department).

 Monitoring social media and privacy has recently led to successful arrests, including the recent changes against some 49 gang members, who were caught bragging about murders on Facebook.
 Extreme cases aside, it’s uncomfortable to think that a police officer could pose as teens, students, or co-workers, friending or following unsuspecting citizens during investigations.
 Of course, users have to approve who they friend on Facebook and can adjust privacy settings as they wish.
 However, Facebook’s open nature doesn’t exactly encourage complete privacy.